New York State Summer School of the Arts: Theatre

-The School of Theatre takes place over 4 weeks during July at SUNY Delhi.
+The School of Theatre before 2020 took place at SUNY Delhi for four weeks.
+In Summer 2024, the School of Theatre will take place at SUNY Fredonia for three weeks in July.
 Students are given daily courses in improvisation, movement, voice and scene study.
 Guest artists and performers also provide master classes, readings, and workshops in diverse areas, such as stage combat, comedy and improvisation, mask, play writing, and directing.
-Students are also taken on field trips to New York City to see on and off-Broadway plays.
-In addition to their rigorous course load, students write and direct plays, as well as perform in fellow students’ work.
+Students may also go on field trips to see plays.
+In addition to their rigorous course load, students write and direct plays, as well as perform in fellow students' work.

 The School of Theatre is a summer intensive conservatory program.
-The students take six hours of rigorous classes daily and attend nightly workshops for 3 hours, along with assigned reading and out of class homework assignments.
-Much of voice and movement study is rooted in the Alexander technique.
-The scene study curriculum leads a daily hour and a half Meisner technique class that delves into the process of repetition, eventually applying activities, given circumstances, and eventually scene work.
-The improvisation class derives from Konstantin Stanislavski's teachings and Michael Chekhov's work.
-Students are required to read Stanislavski's book An Actor Prepares, as well as William Esper's The Actor's Art and Craft.
+Students take six hours of daily classes and attend three hours of evening workshops, along with assigned reading and homework.
+Voice and movement training is based on the Alexander technique, while scene study includes a daily 90-minute Meisner Technique class focusing on repetition, activities, given circumstances, and scene work.
+The improvisation course draws from the teachings of Konstantin Stanislavski and Michael Chekhov.
+Required readings include An Actor Prepares by Stanislavski and The Actor's Art and Craft by William Esper.

-Admission to the School of Theatre is by a competitive audition.
-32 students are selected to participate.
+Admission to the School of Theatre is by a competitive audition with 25 to 35 students are selected to participate.
 The audition consists of two contrasting monologues and an interview.